dalcorso/thermo_pw/thermo_pw_help.md

 * After writing <code>make join_qe</code> and returning to QE root directory you need to rerun <code>./configure</code> before <code>make thermo_pw</code>.
 (Thanks to H. Zhao for reporting the problem).
+33. <code>Thermo_pw</code> has problems with fully relativistic PAW.
+* Before reporting such problems check the correct matching of the PP_AEWFC_REL tag in the UPF file and in the upf reading routine.
+Starting from version 6.5 of QE and until version 6.7 the xml tag for the small component of the all electron partial waves has been called PP_AEWFC_rel, while in previous versions of QE it was called PP_AEWFC_REL.
+As such the fully relativistic pseudopotentials created with a version of QE older than 6.5 (as many of the PPs distributed in the QE site) were no more read correctly.
+The code does not stop and most of the time produces only slightly uncorrect results expecially in the PP test.
+To read a PP that contains the PP_AEWFC_REL tag you can change the file upflib/read_upf_new.f90 and upflib/write_upf_new.f90 searching for the string PP_AEWFC_rel in both files and changing it into PP_AEWFC_REL.
+In QE6.8, QE7.0, and QE7.1 the routine upflib/read_upf_new.f90
+has been corrected and these versions of QE read correctly UPF PPs with the tag PP_AEWFC_REL, but unfortunately continue to write UPF PP with the tag PP_AEWFC_rel.
+The routine upflib/write_upf_new.f90 must be changed to make the code consistent and to read correctly the pseudopotential generated by the same version of QE.
+For versions QE7.0 apply also the correction to PW/src/v_of_rho.f90 described above.